top of page

 Fragile Beauty at V&A sees Elton John's photographs displayed in major exhibition

-Fragile Beauty: Photographs from the Sir Elton John and David Furnish Collection is a major photography exhibition which will open in May 2024 at the V&A in London.
+Fragile Beauty: Photographs from the Sir Elton John and David Furnish Collection is a major photography exhibition — and accompanying book — now open at the V&A in London.

-Not only will it bring together an unrivalled selection of the world’s leading photographers to tell the story of the medium in the modern era, but it’ll be the V&A’s largest temporary exhibition of photography to date.
+Not only is it bringing together an unrivalled selection of the world’s leading photographers to tell the story of the medium in the modern era, but it’s the V&A’s largest temporary exhibition of photography to date.

-There’ll be 300 rare prints from a mammoth 140 photographers on show, and they are all on loan from the private collection of Sir Elton John and his husband David Furnish, who unsurprisingly are photography super-fans.
+There’s 300 rare prints from a mammoth 140 photographers on show, and they are all on loan from the private collection of Sir Elton John and his husband David Furnish.
+Unsurprisingly, they are both photography super-fans.

 Their collection numbers 7,000 images — far more than could ever go into one exhibition — and has been amassed over 30 years.
 Such is their eye for photography that their collection is now regarded as one of the leading private photography collections in the world.